jiaoshuntian/ivory-operator/docs/content/architecture/monitoring.md

 to ship WAL archives to pgBackRest, is failing.
 - `PGSequenceExhaustion`: Indicates that a sequence is over 75% used.
-- `PGSettingsPendingRestart`: Indicates that there are settings changed on a PostgreSQL instance that requires a restart.
+- `PGSettingsPendingRestart`: Indicates that there are settings changed on a IvorySQL instance that requires a restart.

 Optional alerts that can be enabled:

-- `PGMinimumVersion`: Indicates if PostgreSQL is below a desired version.
+- `PGMinimumVersion`: Indicates if IvorySQL is below a desired version.
 - `PGRecoveryStatusSwitch_Replica`: Indicates that a replica has been promoted to a primary.
 - `PGConnectionAbsent_Prod`: Indicates that metrics collection is absent from a PostgresQL instance.
-- `PGSettingsChecksum`: Indicates that PostgreSQL settings have changed from a previous state.
+- `PGSettingsChecksum`: Indicates that IvorySQL settings have changed from a previous state.
-- `PGDataChecksum`: Indicates that there are data checksum failures on a PostgreSQL instance.
+- `PGDataChecksum`: Indicates that there are data checksum failures on a IvorySQL instance.
 This could be a sign of data corruption.

 You can modify these alerts as you see fit, and add your own alerts as well!
-Please see the [installation instructions]({{< relref "installation/monitoring/_index.md" >}}) for general setup of the PostgreSQL Operator Monitoring stack.
+Please see the [installation instructions]({{< relref "installation/monitoring/_index.md" >}}) for general setup of the IvorySQL Operator Monitoring stack.